hashicorp/nomad/website/source/docs/internals/scheduling/preemption.html.md

 # Preemption Visibility

-Operators can use the [allocation API](/api/allocations.html#read-allocation) to get visibility into whether an allocation has been preempted.
+Operators can use the [allocation API](/api/allocations.html#read-allocation) or the `alloc status` command to get visibility into whether an allocation has been preempted.
 Preempted allocations will have their DesiredStatus set to “evict”.
 The `Allocation` object in the API also has two additional fields related to preemption.

-- PreemptedAllocs - This field is set on an allocation that caused preemption.
+- `PreemptedAllocs` - This field is set on an allocation that caused preemption.
 It contains the allocation ids of allocations that were preempted to place this allocation.
 In the above example, allocations created for the job `webapp` will have the values
   `a1`, `a2` and `a4` set.
-- PreemptedByAllocID - This field is set on allocations that were preempted by the scheduler.
+- `PreemptedByAllocID` - This field is set on allocations that were preempted by the scheduler.
 It contains the allocation ID of the allocation that preempted it.
 In the above example, allocations `a1`, `a2` and `a4` will have this field set to the ID of the allocation from the job `webapp`.

 # Integration with Nomad plan